Our Love of Birds

 All bird species are protected under The Wildlife and Countryside Act 1981 (as amended).
 All species listed under Schedule 1 of this act receive a higher level of protection as described above.
 Examples of Schedule 1 birds include Barn Owl, Kingfisher and Crossbill.

 The EU Birds Directive requires member states to designate Special Protection Areas (SPAs) in the UK that are designated specifically to safeguard internationally important populations of birds (when breeding or wintering).
 These sites receive strict protection in order to prevent negative impacts to birds and form part of a wider network of sites across the European Union.
 SPAs require detailed consideration in any ecological assessment.
 The legislation relating to SPAs and constituent qualifying species is The Conservation of Habitats and Species Regulations 2010.
-Further information on these regulations the assessment process can be found here.
+Further information on these regulations and the assessment process can be found here.

 When do I need to get in touch?

-Birds utilise a variety of habitats to forage and structures, including man-made structures, to roost and breed.
+Birds utilise a variety of habitats to forage and structures, including those which are man-made, to roost and breed.
 The potential of a site to support birds is related to these features.

 The potential for a site to support important or notable populations of birds, or Schedule 1 species, is usually identified during a Preliminary Ecological Appraisal or Phase 1 Habitat Survey .
 If a site has potential support important or notable populations or species, then a survey or range of surveys may be required to assess the site’s usage by birds.

 To prevent delays in your project, it is important to get in touch as early as possible.
 The presence of important or notable populations of birds or can be highly seasonal, with different habitats being important at different times in the year.

 How can EcoNorth help me?

 We advise you on bird protection and your options.
 We undertake all types of bird surveys, licencing and mitigation.
 EcoNorth are able to present survey results in detailed, professional reports to inform and support your project’s planning application or other consenting process.